History of Our Church

 After two years of work by a devoted planning committee, the St. Mary’s Columbarium was dedicated in 2007, and it marked the completion of the Mary Meditation Garden.
 The small garden behind the church provides parishioners and visitors with a tranquil refuge with a statue of Mary and her child and a bench on which to meditate or pray.

 In 2012, the parish called the Rev. Scott E. Richardson to be our Rector.
 He served through the end of 2015.
-The Episcopal Church of St. Mary the Virgin continues to grow in God’s grace under the leadership of our vestry and interim clergy.
+The Episcopal Church of St. Mary the Virgin continued to grow in God’s grace under the leadership of our vestry and interim clergy until August 2017 when the Rev. David Erickson answered the vestry’s call to become the current rector of our parish.